 What tools are available for building your shelter in the wild?

-If you have a pocket knife, you won’t be able to cut strong wooden poles for your main frame and you will have to use fallen dead wood (which is less than ideal).
-All the green wood you may have to harvest will be used for the main structure and this will definitely influence your shelter design and durability.
+If you have a pocket knife, you won’t be able to cut strong wooden poles for your main frame.
+When dealing with such situation, you will have to use fallen dead wood (which is less than ideal).
+All the green wood you may have to harvest will be used for the main structure.
+This will definitely influence your shelter design and durability.
 You will have to adapt your shelter design based on your capabilities and available resources.
 Having a survival shovel in your car or bug out bag is recommended if you plan on building a shelter in the wild.

 Will this be a solo or a group job?

-If you are alone, you need to build something simple that doesn’t require the assistance of another person, but if there are many people in your group you can get everyone involved.
-You can divide the workload so that even those who are not helping with the building phase can be kept busy by collecting firewood, carrying water or preparing the food.
+If you are alone, you need to build something simple that doesn’t require the assistance of another person.
+However, if there are many people in your group you can get everyone involved.
+You can divide the workload based on the available numbers.
+Even those who are not helping with the building phase can be kept busy by collecting firewood, carrying water or preparing the food.

 Is time on your side or do you need to rush it?